 A good acoustic guitar is the product of balance.
 It needs to be made of suitable materials, well designed, and crafted to perfection by an experienced luthier, but out of materials and design, which matters the most?

-Design is more important than wood because, without adequate design, you?ll be hard-pressed to make a sound at all.
+Design is more important than wood.
+This is because, without adequate design, you’ll be hard-pressed to make a sound at all.
 An acoustic guitar could be made out of polymer plastic, designed well, and will still sound pleasant.

 Do Bigger Strings Really Make for a Louder Acoustic Guitar?

-So what?s the problem?
-Well, the problem is that it?s the momentum of the string that vibrates the guitar top and resonance chamber, and momentum isn?t only enhanced by tension and weight, but flexibility too.
+Well, the problem is that it’s the momentum of the string that vibrates the guitar top and resonance chamber.
+And momentum isn’t only enhanced by tension and weight, but flexibility too.

 The heavier strings are, the more rigid they become, reducing momentum, surface vibration, and ultimately, amplitude.